Effect of Primordial Black Holes on the global 21-cm signal: Theoretical model

 where $L_{\nu}$ is the luminosity of individual galaxies at frequency $\nu$.
-For each galaxy, we first compute the B-band luminosity $L_{B}$ from bolometric luminosity using the fitting formula from \cite{marconi2004} and then assume a spectral index of $-0.57$ $(-1.57)$ to compute Ly-$\alpha$ (Ionising) photon production rate from $L_{B}$.
+For each galaxy, we first computed the B-band luminosity ($L_{B}$) from the bolometric luminosity, using the fitting formula from \cite{marconi2004}.
+We then assumed a spectral index of $-0.57$ $(-1.57)$ to compute Ly-$\alpha$ (ionising) photon production rate from $L_{B}$.